 optional flag allows you to skip confirming the default answers to the questions for creating the package.json

-file and just accepts them.
+file and just accepts them for you.

 express